GispoCoding/eu-interreg-map/index.md

 ## Licence

-The map is licenced with the [GNU General Public license version 2.0](https://github.com/GispoCoding/eu-interreg-map/blob/main/LICENSE).
+The map is licenced with the [GNU General Public License version 2.0](https://github.com/GispoCoding/eu-interreg-map/blob/main/LICENSE).

 ## And finally...
 The Map